• Menu

 The next morning, we had some breakfast and then were headed out in the car for a road trip to a number of nearby sights in the area.
 As we headed north, we passed Port Douglas, the port from our Australia cruise, and continued onward towards Mossman Gorge.
 Located in the southern portion of the Daintree National Park, the Gorge is a beautiful area of land filled with rushing streams, huge boulders, and boardwalk hikes through the tropical rain forest of the region.
 We spent over an hour here walking along the raised pathways, admiring the rushing waters of the river nearby, and crossing a steel suspension bridge.

-Great Barrier Reef - Oak Beach, Australia
+Many Colors of Coral In The Great Barrier Reef - Oak Beach, Australia

-Great Barrier Reef – Oak Beach, Australia
+Many Colors of Coral In The Great Barrier Reef – Oak Beach, Australia

-A Large Rainbow Fish - Oak Beach, Australia
+Cape Tribulation Beach - Oak Beach, Australia

-A Large Rainbow Fish – Oak Beach, Australia
+Cape Tribulation Beach – Oak Beach, Australia

 As we continued north on our road trip, we got to ride on a vehicle ferry across the Daintree River.
 It is the only way to get from the southern Port Douglas/Mossman region to the north up to Cape Tribulation.
 It can carry up to 40 vehicles and runs about every 10 minutes, so there is never much of a wait to get on.
 Apparently, discussions about building a bridge had taken place, but ultimately had been struck down because of the concern that having a bridge would increase the number of visitors and potentially impact the fragile rainforest even more than humans already were.
 A fun experience, nonetheless, and once we had reached the northern side of the river, we were back on the narrow, winding road towards our final destination, Cape Tribulation.